terralang/terra/release/README.md

     end

 The last line of the example invokes the Terra function from the top-level context.
 This is an example of the interaction between Terra and Lua.
 Terra code is JIT compiled to machine code when it is first _needed_.
 In this example, this occurs when `addone` is called.
-In general, functions are _needed_ when they are called, or when they are referred to by other functions that are being compiled.
+In general, functions are _needed_ when then are called, or when they are referred to by other functions that are being compiled.

-More information on the interface between Terra and Lua can be found in [Lua-Terra interaction](#lua_terra_interaction).
+More information on the interface between Terra and Lua can be found in [Lua-Terra interaction](#lua-terra-interaction).

 We can also print "hello, world" directly from Terra code like so: